casadoj/mekong_usecase/_sources/docs/3_run.md

 ***Figure 2**.
 Evolution of the two groundwater storages trhoughout the main run.*

 From this plot we can infer that, in this case, both zones show seasonality, but the order of magnitude of this seasonal variation differs.
-Whereas the annual pattern in the upper zone ($uz$) is clearly visible in the lineplot, that of the lower zone is unnoticeable.
+Whereas the annual pattern in the upper zone ($uz$) is clearly visible in the lineplot, that of the lower zone ($lz$) is unnoticeable.

 #### 3.1.3 Discharge